-Staff met with the Resident Advisory Board (RAB) on February 24, 2020 to discuss this PHA Plan and receive any comments from the RAB.
+Staff will meet with the Resident Advisory Board on February 22, 2021 to discuss this PHA Plan and receive any comments from the RAB.

-A public hearing regarding this PHA Plan will be held on April 1, 2020 at 3:30 p.m. in the Hearing Room at HOC's main administrative offices (10400 Detrick Avenue, Kensington, Maryland 20895).
+A public hearing regarding this PHA Plan will be held on April 7, 2021 at 3:00pm via live stream on YouTube: https://youtu.be/fcCGH7FC3K0

 B.1 Revision of PHA Plan Elements

-(b) HOC's Housing Choice Voucher (HCV) and Project-Based Voucher (PBV) programs are governed by HOC's Administrative Plan.
-The Administrative Plan derives its layout and much of its content from the Code of Federal Regulations (CFR), Title 24, Part 982 - Section 8 Tenant-Based Assistance: Housing Choice Voucher Program and Title 24, and Part 983 - Project-Based Voucher Program.

-- HOC's policies for HCV admission eligibility are established in Chapter 2 of the HOC Administrative Plan. - HOC's policies for persons applying for HCV admission are established in Chapter 3 of the HOC Administrative Plan. - HOC's HCV wait list and selection processes are established in Chapter 4 of the HOC Administrative Plan. - All of HOC's PBV policies are established in Chapter 22 of the HOC Administrative Plan.
+- (b) HOC's Housing Choice Voucher (HCV) and Project Based Voucher (PBV) programs are governed by HOC's Administrative Plan.
+The Administrative Plan derives its layout and much of its content from the Code of Federal Regulations (CFR), Title 24, Part 982-Section 8 Tenant Based Assistance: Housing Choice Voucher Program and Title 24, and Part 983. - HOC's policies for HCV admission eligibility are established in Chapter 2 of the HOC Administrative Plan. - HOC's policies for persons applying for HCV admission are established in Chapter 3 of the HOC Administrative Plan. - HOC's HCV wait list and selection processes are established in Chapter 4 of the HOC Administrative Plan. - All of HOC's PBV policies are established in Chapter 22 of the HOC Administrative Plan.